Winston Churchill: VE Day (Victory in Europe Day)

 Churchill waving the Victory sign to the crowd in Whitehall on the day he broadcast to the nation that the war with Germany had been won, 8 May 1945.

-On 7 May 1945 at the SHAEF headquarters in Reims the Allies accepted Germany's surrender.
-The next day was Victory in Europe Day (VE Day) when Churchill broadcast to the nation that Germany had surrendered and that a final ceasefire would come into effect at one minute past midnight that night.
-Churchill went to Buckingham Palace where he appeared on the balcony with the Royal Family before a huge crowd of celebrating citizens.
+On 7 May 1945 the Allies accepted Germany's surrender.
+The next day was Victory in Europe Day (VE Day) when Churchill broadcast to the nation that Germany had surrendered.
+Churchill appeared on the balcony at Buckingham Palace with the Royal Family before a huge crowd of celebrating citizens.
 He went from the palace to Whitehall where he addressed another large crowd: "God bless you all.
 This is your victory.
 In our long history, we have never seen a greater day than this.
 Everyone, man or woman, has done their best".

 He asked Bevin to come forward and share the applause.
 Bevin said: "No, Winston, this is your day", and proceeded to conduct the people in the singing of "For He's a Jolly Good Fellow".
 In the evening, Churchill made another broadcast correctly asserting that the defeat of Japan would follow in the coming months.

-Later in the month France attempted to put down a nationalist uprising in the Syria.
+Later in the month France attempted to put down a nationalist uprising in Syria.
 Churchill intervened and on 31 May gave de Gaulle an ultimatum to desist, but this was ignored.
 In what became known as the Levant Crisis, British forces from Transjordan were mobilised to restore order.
 The French, outnumbered, had no option but to return to their bases.
 De Gaulle felt humiliated, and a diplomatic row broke out – Churchill reportedly told a colleague that de Gaulle was "a great danger to peace and for Great Britain".